Xanewok/xanewok.github.io/_posts/2017-07-04-workspaces-design-doc.md

 # Proposed course of action
 #### Prototype
-To achieve a sufficiently working prototype, for every previous design proposal section, initial proposed change will be implemented at first.
+To achieve a sufficiently working prototype, for every previous design proposal section, initial proposed change will be implemented at first.<br>
 At the very least appropriate settings in rls.toml will be implemented and behaviour split between current mode and workspace mode.
 In the latter, RLS will try to run `cargo` with linked compiler, collecting diagnostics and analysis data for relevant crates in the workspace and finally updating it and publishing diagnostics as the last step.
 This also assumes correct detecting of the workspace and setting `build_dir` appropriately, along with `cwd` for Cargo config.

 Next step would be to adapt Vfs to work with Cargo, which means modifying Cargo itself and figuring a way to elegantly weave in the virtual in-memory registry API.
 This seems like a good thing to do second, since keeping modified files open in the editor is a common scenario and Cargo/build routine should be aware of that to improve consistency and quality of life.